-In our last ‘how to’ article we walked you through a step-by-step guide to fitting an internal door; now, it’s time to learn how to fit the handles to your door!
+In our last how-to article, we walked you through a step-by-step guide to fitting an internal door; now, it’s time to learn how to fit the handles to your door!
 Saxton Blades company owner, Glenn Peskett, is here to take you through the process in a clear and simple way.

-Fitting a door handle is a relatively simple DIY project which shouldn’t take you too long.
+Fitting a interior door handle is a relatively simple DIY project which shouldn’t take you too long.
 Start by gathering the tools and materials that you’ll need so that you’ve got everything close to hand before you begin the job.

 So, without further ado, let’s get started!